Biometric Authentication Overview, Advantages & Disadvantages

 Biometric security for mobile devices, such as smartphones and laptops

-A fingerprint lock is useless if somebody steals your smartphone, and then simply lifts the print off the device.
+A fingerprint lock is useless if somebody steals your smartphone, and then simply lifts the print off from the device.

 Here are a few simple tips to help minimize the number of prints that are on your phone:

-- Dress your phone with a fingerprint resistant or oleophobic cover and screen protector.
+- Dress your phone with a fingerprint-resistant or oleophobic cover and screen protector.

 - Use a different finger other than your index or thumb.

 - If convenience is not your primary concern, use both the fingerprint and the password/PIN lock.
 This is especially useful for sensitive business smartphones and laptops.
+Here is a comprehensive guide for your smartphone security, and we compiled the best password tips here.

 - If your laptop or other device supports it, use a fingerprint randomizer.
 In short, you register 2-3 fingerprints, and the lock screen will ask you provide a different finger each time you log in.